2025 Agenda

 Future drug discovery: Oncology therapeutics innovation across the island of Ireland

-Lecturer in Immunology, Trinity College Dublin
+Professor of Vaccine Immunology, Trinity College Dublin

 Closing remarks & summit close